danger/peril/README.md

 7. Go the the integration page, and hit the "Install" button in the top left, then add it to a repo.
 This should start sending data to your server.
 You should see a `POST /webhook  200 OK` to indicate that it's set up in ngrok.
 You should see

 Your tools for working with this data are those webhook notifications on the GitHub integration page, re-send them when you want.
 You can also re-send them [from ngrok local](http://localhost:4040/inspect/http).

+### Running it with Docker

+Assuming that the Github Integration is already setup:

+1. Set up your own `docker-compose.yml` based on the example one (see `docker-compose.sample.yml`).

+2. Run `docker-compose -up --build`.
+This will build the Peril service and launch the stack.

+3. Go to `http://localhost:4040` to get the ngrok url.

+4. Update your Github Integration **webhook url** and **callback url** with the new ngrok url

+:whale: